Ciudad General Escobedo Nuevo Leon, Mexico Travel Guide

 Speed regulations are applied and displayed in kilometers per hour.

-Pay parking areas (estacionamientos) are common in business districts and downtown.
+Parking garages with fees (estacionamientos) are common in business districts and downtown.

-Use where available.
+Use where possible.

 Downtown streets can be busy and not always bike-friendly; ride with caution.